2.1 Limits of Single-Processor Performance

 - Speculative Execution & Branch Prediction: To keep the pipeline full in the presence of conditional branches (if-then statements), the processor guesses the outcome and begins executing instructions from the predicted path.
 If the prediction is correct, performance is gained; if it is wrong, the speculative results are flushed, incurring a significant performance penalty and wasting the energy spent on the incorrect path.1

-These techniques were incredibly successful, accounting for up to a seven-fold speedup over simple execution.16 However, this gain came at a steep and ultimately unsustainable price.
-Each successive improvement in ILP required a super-linear increase in chip complexity, transistor count, and power consumption for what was often a sub-linear improvement in real-world performance.17 As one paper aptly put it, the effort to extract ever-finer grains of parallelism was like “digging a deeper power hole,” directly linking the ILP Wall to the Power Wall.18 Ultimately, the pursuit of ILP ran into a more fundamental limit: the amount of parallelism inherent in typical programs.
-Seminal studies on the limits of ILP, such as those by David W. Wall, simulated idealized processors with “impossibly good” features like perfect branch prediction and perfect memory analysis.19 Even under these perfect conditions, the analysis showed that the average parallelism available in common integer benchmark programs rarely exceeds 7, with a more typical value being around 5.19 This indicated that the massive investment in hardware complexity was chasing a small and finite resource.
-The ILP Wall, therefore, represents the point where the cost-benefit trade-off of extracting more ILP became decisively unfavorable, forcing architects to seek performance from other, more explicit sources of parallelism.
+These techniques were highly successful, accounting for up to a seven-fold speedup over simple execution.14 However, this gain came at a substantial and ultimately unsustainable cost in complexity and power consumption.
+Each successive improvement in ILP required a super-linear increase in chip complexity, transistor count, and power consumption for what was often a sub-linear improvement in real-world performance.15 The effort to extract finer grains of parallelism was described as “digging a deeper power hole,” directly linking the ILP Wall to the Power Wall.16 Ultimately, the pursuit of ILP ran into a more fundamental limit: the amount of parallelism inherent in typical programs.
+Seminal studies on the limits of ILP, such as those by David W. Wall, simulated idealized processors with features such as perfect branch prediction and perfect memory analysis.17 Even under these perfect conditions, the analysis showed that the average parallelism available in common integer benchmark programs rarely exceeds 7, with a more typical value being around 5.17 This indicated that the investment in hardware complexity was targeting a limited resource.
+The ILP Wall, therefore, represents the point where the cost-benefit trade-off for extracting more ILP became unfavorable, forcing architects to seek performance from other, more explicit sources of parallelism.

 References